 Sometimes we cannot discuss our reasons with the other person, especially if they are in a position of authourity or no longer accessible to us.
 In these instances, we can write a letter with our reasons to them and then destroy the letter or note.
-The point is that our reasons need to be communicated, even if only to our own self.
+The point is that our reasons need to be let out, communicated, even if only to our own self.

 As we communicate our anger with the other person, the issue of an apology may come up.
 An apology from the person we are angry with does acknowledge the injustice and mistreatment.
 In most cases, they will apologise, especially if they listen, hear the impact on us and if they care.

 There are also times however, when we communicate and do not get an apology.
 The person who carried out the injustice or mistreatment may not apologise or may not see or agree with our point of view.
 They may really hold a different perspective and In some cases, they may be unwilling to be persuaded otherwise.

 In this instance, it is helpful to self soothe our own self, or with a trusted other.
 To acknowledge the reasons that have surfaced and to forgive.
 Self soothe is about expressing the anger as mentioned above and showing loving compassion to our own self.

 Behaviour always has causal factors.
 Realising the Other person’s causal factors, for instance their poor mental health or disempowering conditioning, can help us see that their behaviour is/was not about us and that instead it was entirely about their own way of perceiving the world or the way they know best.
 Forgiveness is important.